ImageMagick/Usage-Markdown/compose/index.md

 Note the alpha values in the two images do not have to be just 'on' and 'off', but could represent two sets of values (arrays), from which you pick and choose based on the color channels.
 The alpha channel could be completely different value for each image being 'merged' together.a.

-For example you could have a whole sequence of images, each with a different alpha channel value.
+For example, you could have a whole sequence of images, each with a different alpha channel value.
 You can then use this compose method to compare all the images resulting the alpha channel specifying which of the images had the lightest (darkest) pixel at that location.

 That is the composition method can be used as a sort of 'selection', or 'comparision' operator, for any long list of images, specifying which image was lighter than all the others for each pixel.